SoftSec-KAIST/SURI/README.md

 ```
 $ python3 1_get_reassembled_code.py setC
 ```

-The time taken for rewriting Coreutils and Binutils binaries will be approximatelky 28 hours.
-If you have full benchmark binaries with SPEC, it will take about 10 days.

 Once rewriting is complete, you can check the success rate and execution time using the following script.
 Then the results for Table 2 and 3 of our paper are shown